 The inspection must be conducted as described under subdivisions (b) and (c) of this subsection prior to use as a school building.

-Each inspection must be made by a currently licensed asbestos inspector.
+Each inspection must be made by a licensed asbestos inspector.

-For each area of a school building, except as excluded under 454 CMR 28.12(12), each licensed Inspector performing an inspection must:
+For each area of a school building, except as excluded under 454 CMR 28.13(12), each licensed Inspector performing an inspection must: